PaperPrototype/Intro-Coding-and-Computers/Week 1 - Coding/Lecture/english.md

 You will notice the word "Hello-C", this means we are in the "Hello-C" folder (at least in the picture above.
 Yours may be different).

-If we want to change the folder we are in we can run a command.
+If we want to change the folder we are in we can run a "command".

-Type "cd" (a command) into the shell. "cd" stands for "Change Directory", or in plain english "change folders".
+Type `cd` (a command) into the shell. `cd` stands for "Change Directory", or in plain english "change folders".

-The "cd" command takes in an *argument*.
-Type "/" after "cd" like this `cd /`.
-Then click the return (or enter) key on your keyboard.
+The `cd` command takes in an *argument* (aka input).
+Type slash `/` after `cd` like this `cd /`.
+Click the return (or enter) key on your keyboard.
 This runs the command.

-Now we are in the root folder of the computer!
-(Actually a server computer that is running our code). "/" stands for the root folder of a computer.
+`/` usually refers to the *root* folder of a computer.
+So `cd /` moved us into the root folder of the computer!
+(Actually a server computer that is running our code).

-Now lets "list" all the files and folders in the root folder!
-Type `ls` and hit enter.
+How can we view the files inside of the root folder?
+Type `ls` and hit enter. `ls` stands for "list", and it *lists* all the stuff inside of our current folder.

 Ooooh.
 Thats quite a lot of files and folders!
-How can we get back to our "Hello-C" folder?
+But how can we get back to our "Hello-C" folder?!

-The "Hello-C" folder is our "home" folder, so if we type `cd` and hit enter (without any arguments), the `cd` command will take back "home", which is conviently the "Hello-C" folder!
+The "Hello-C" folder has been set as our "home" folder.
+Typing `cd` (without any arguments) and hitting enter always takes us back to our "home" folder, which is conviently the "Hello-C" folder!

 So how did this all work?
 When we type `cd` (and some arguments) and hit enter, the *shell* looks for a program called `cd`.

-Once it finds the program called `cd` it sends the arguments we typed and passes them to the `cd` program. `cd` then figures out what to do with the arguments.
+Once the shell finds the program called `cd` it sends the *arguments* (aka input) we typed and passes them to the `cd` program. `cd` then figures out what twe want based on the arguments.

 (You could actually make your own "command line" programs!)

-How does the shell, or "command line interface" know the difference between `cd` and the arguments we gave it? (aka `cd /`).
+How does the shell, a "command line interface", know what the arguments were?

-Well we typed in a spce between them!
-That is how it can tell.
+Well we put a space `cd /` <- notice the space.
 So, if you didn't put a space you might get an error.
-Also if you type in the name of a "command line" tool (like `cd`) that doesn't exist, you will also get an error.

-To clear all the text in shell, hold the `ctrl` key and click `L`.
+To clear all the *text* in a shell, hold the `ctrl` key and click `L`.

-(The black "console" tab can run the same commands, but it is a simplified shell, and it doesn't tell us what folder we are currently in.
-So for this course we will be using the shell, and we recommend you do too as we will switch to using your computers shell, so it will help to be familiar with shell layouts).
+(The black "console" tab can do that same thing as the shell, but it is a simplified shell, and it doesn't tell us the folder we are currently in.
+For this course we will be using the shell (not the console).
+We recommend you use the shell too as later we will use your computers shell)

-# Compiling
+# Compiling + CLI
 Now that we know how to use a CLI (Command Line Interface) we can run a compiler.

-Type in `cd` and hit enter to make sure you are in your "home" directory (aka folder).
+Type in `cd` and hit enter to make sure you are in your "home" directory (aka "Hello-C" folder).

+("Can I go into any folder in the computer by simply typing it name after `cd`?"

+No, only the folders that are in the same folder as you.
+Find out which folders are inside of your folder by running `ls`

+"How about parent folders?"

+We'll get to that!)

-Type in `ls` to see that "main.c" file is in that same folder as you.
+Type in `ls` to see the `main.c` file get listed.

-Now type `make`, and the name of our program (aka "main.c") except leave out ".c", like this `make main`, click the `enter` (or `return`) key to run the command (this may take a second).
+Now type `make`, and the name of our program `make main` (without `.c`), then hit the enter (or return) key to run the command (this may take a second).

-`make` is the name of a compiler, `main` is the name of the file to compile. `make` automatically figures out that "main" is the name of a file called `main.c`.
+`make` is the name of a compiler, `main` is the name of the file to compile.
+We can leave out `.c` since `make` automatically figures out that we meant `main.c`.

-Now type `ls` and click enter to see the (binary instruction) program files that the compiler made.
+Now type `ls` and click enter to see the file that has been made.
 You should see this

 ```
 ~/Hello-C$ ls